Blue Ledge Mine Superfund Site

 The Site Assessment Unit conducted community outreach, education, and engagement activities to support Joe Bar residents and visitors who recreate on or near the Blue Ledge Mine site.
 Our team:

-Met with residents of Joe Bar to collect and address their health and exposure concerns.
+Met with residents of Joe Bar to collect their health and exposure concerns.

-Met with a range of stakeholders to identify ways in which recreational visitors may come into contact with contaminants from the Blue Ledge Mine site.
+Met with various stakeholders to identify ways in which recreational visitors may come into contact with contaminants from the Blue Ledge Mine site.

-Prepared a factsheet for recreational visitors on ways to avoid exposure to remaining contaminants on the Blue Ledge Mine site.
-The factsheet will be disseminated by US Forest Service and other stakeholders.
+Prepared a factsheet on how to safely visit and recreate on or near the Blue Ledge Mine site.
+The factsheet is being disseminated by U.S. Forest Service and other stakeholders.